-- The size and timing of orders; - The high level of competition that we encounter; - The timing of our products introductions or enhancements or those of our competitors or of providers of complementary products; - Market acceptance of our new products, applications and services;

-- The purchasing patterns and budget cycles of our customers and end-users;

-- The mix of product sales;

-- Exchange rate fluctuations;

-- General economic conditions; and

-- The integration of newly acquired businesses.
+- The size and timing of orders; - The high level of competition that we encounter; - The timing of our products introductions or enhancements or those of our competitors or of providers of complementary products; - Market acceptance of our new products, applications and services; - The purchasing patterns and budget cycles of our customers and end-users; - The mix of product sales; - Exchange rate fluctuations; - · General economic conditions; and - The integration of newly acquired businesses.

 Our customers ordinarily require the delivery of our products promptly after we accept their orders.
-With the exception of contracts for services and packaged software solution projects, which normally would extend between nine to twenty four months, we usually do not have a backlog of orders for our products.
+With the exception of contracts for services and packaged software solution projects, which normally would extend between nine to eighteen months, we usually do not have a backlog of orders for our products.
 Consequently, revenues from our products in any quarter depend on orders received and products provided by us and accepted by the customers in that quarter.
 A deferral in the placement and acceptance of any large order from one quarter to another or from one year to another could adversely affect our results of operations for the respective quarter or year.
 Our customers sometimes require an acceptance test for services and packaged software solutions projects we provide and as a result, we may have a significant backlog of orders arising from those services and projects.
 Our revenues from services depend on orders received and services provided by us and accepted by our customers in that quarter.
 If sales in any quarter or year do not increase correspondingly or if we do not reduce our expenses in response to level or declining revenues in a timely fashion, our financial results for that period may be adversely affected.
 For these reasons, quarter-to-quarter comparisons of our results of operations are not necessarily meaningful and you should not rely on the results of our operations in any particular quarter as an indication of future performance.

 The majority of revenues of two of our principal IT professional services subsidiaries and of our 2016 acquired Roshtov subsidiary are dependent upon a small number of key customers.
-Therefore a significant decrease in revenues from such customers could adversely affect our business, results of operations and financial condition.
+Therefore, a significant decrease in revenues from such customers could adversely affect our business, results of operations and financial condition.

 We depend on repeat product and professional services revenues from existing customers.
-Our five largest customers accounted for, in the aggregate, 18% and 27% of our revenues in the years ended December 31, 2016 and 2017, respectively.
+Our five largest customers accounted for, in the aggregate, 27% of our revenues in each of the years ended December 31, 2017 and 2018, respectively.
 If these existing customers decide not to continue utilizing our professional services, not to renew their existing engagements, or not to continue using our products, or decide to significantly decrease their total spend with us, it may adversely affect our business, results of operations and financial condition.
-While one of these five customers is under a long-term contract until December 31, 2020, under their master services agreements, the other customers may terminate their agreements with us upon only a 30-day notice without any penalty.
+Under their master services agreements, all five customers may terminate their agreements with us upon only a 30-day notice without any penalty.